galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    --location $AKS_PERS_LOCATION
 ```

-After the deployment finishes, run the fowllowing command to connect to
+After the deployment finishes, run the following command to connect to
-AKS cluster.
+the AKS cluster.
 This command updates your local `~/.kube/config` so that
 subsequent `kubectl` commands interact with the named AKS cluster.

 ```